Body Chemistry (1990 film): Production

-The film was designed to capitalize on the tremendous box office success of Fatal Attraction with the character of the psychotic Dr. Claire Archer was directly inspired by Alex Forrest, played by Glenn Close.
+The film was designed to capitalize on the tremendous box office success of Fatal Attraction with the character of Dr. Claire Archer was directly inspired by Alex Forrest, played by Glenn Close.

+Principal photography began in Los Angeles on November 15, 1989.
+The film's alternate title was "Afterimage".

+Mary Crosby (who was a classmate of Lisa Pescia at the Terrace Theatre Group) was initially cast as Dr. Claire Archer.
+Crosby's husband, Ed Lottimer (a friend of Roger Corman) introduced Pescia to Corman and she subsequently got the role after many rounds of auditions.
+Due to the success of the film on cable, Pescia attracted multiple acting opportunities.

 During pre-production, director Kristine Peterson revised Barr's script with Thom Babbes, who had written Peterson's previous film, Deadly Dreams and together they added the BDSM elements and pushed the sex scenes to be more erotic than the ones in Fatal Attraction.

 Release

-The film had its United States theatrical release on Friday, March 9th, 1990, on a total of 53 screens.
+The film had its United States theatrical release on Friday, March 9, 1990, on a total of 53 screens.
 It grossed $38,025 on its opening weekend, placing 19th at the box office.
 Body Chemistry went on to gross $2,415,312 domestically.

+Home media

 The film was released on home video in the United States by RCA/Columbia Pictures Home Video and by 20:20 Vision in the UK.

 The film was later released on DVD in the United States on May 21, 2001, by Concorde Home Video, It was later released as a double feature with the first sequel, as The Body Chemistry Collection on DVD in 2003.

-A rare, 35mm print of the film was screened the New Beverly Cinema in Los Angeles on February 17th, 2025.
+A rare, 35mm print of the film was screened the New Beverly Cinema in Los Angeles on February 17, 2025.

 Reception

 Kevin Thomas of the Los Angeles Times gave Body Chemistry a rave review upon release, saying Body Chemistry "is both stylish and darkly surprising."
 He went on to say the film was an improvement on Fatal Attraction "Every blockbuster movie can be expected to yield carbon copies, but Concorde’s modestly budgeted Body Chemistry is something different: it emulates Fatal Attraction only to improve upon it in several ways."

 Ty Burr of Entertainment Weekly also felt the film was an improvement over Fatal Attraction, "The great thing about obscure B movies is that you never know when they’re going to be better than the A films they’re ripping off.
 Body Chemistry is an almost scene-for-scene imitation of Fatal Attraction, but it’s darker, deeper, and scarier-superior in everything except budget and flash."
 He went on to praise director Peterson, "Kristine Peterson’s direction is stylish yet firm: She wants to make this movie as creepily thought-provoking as possible, and she succeeds."

 TV Guide was less complimentary, criticizing the film as "a tawdry, pointless exercise in sleaze redeemed only by above-average work from director Kristine Peterson and her technical crew."